digital-york/dlib-hyrax-dev/README.md

 # README
-DESCRIPTION OF PROJECT hyrax application for development of ingest component of digital library migration
+DESCRIPTION OF PROJECT: hyrax application for development of ingest component of digital library migration STATUS OF PROJECT: WIP.
+Bulk ingest function at batches/upload new batch is not currently functional.